funfungho/abzLinux/the_linux_command_line/16_networking.md

     #     valid_lft forever preferred_lft forever
     ```

-    - The first network interface `lo` is he *loopback interface*, a virtual interface that the system uses to “talk to itself”
+    - The first network interface `lo` is the *loopback interface*, a virtual interface that the system uses to “talk to itself”
     - The second, called `eth0`, is the Ethernet interface
 - When performing casual network diagnostics, the important things to look for are the presence of the word **UP** in the **first line** for each interface, indicating that the network interface is **enabled**, and the presence of a valid IP address in the `inet` field on the **third line**
     - For systems using Dynamic Host Configuration Protocol (DHCP), a valid IP address in this field will verify that the DHCP is working